thegirlcoderr/huckleberry/README.md

 This is my first workshop for Joshwcomeau's Css course for Javascript developers, I built a minimal landing page for an agency.

 ##Solution
-You can view my solution
+You can view my solution on [Huckleberry](https://huckleberry.vercel.app/)

 This mockup is built entirely using _flow layout_: no Flexbox, no grid, no absolute positioning, no media queries.
 It relies heavily on padding, margin, and border, as well as some of the tricks we learned in Module 1.